-Our organisation is committed to safe recruitment in line with the relevant legislation and guidance from government and Regulatory Authorities for recruiting all staff, paid or unpaid.
+Our organisation is committed to safe recruitment in line with the relevant legislation and guidance from Charities Commission for recruiting all staff, paid or unpaid.
 We do this by:

-- advertising vacancies with a clear commitment required to safeguarding - assigning all posts detailed job descriptions - obtaining full personal details including fitness to work with children, young people and adults at risk with particular relevance to previous work with children, young people and adults at risk - when a candidate is selected the relevant criminal declaration form will be sent for completion as set out by the Rehabilitation of Offenders Act 1974 - always taking up two written references - undertaking all interviews face to face, based on the job description - having sound procedures and recording for interviewing to ensure we are satisfied, and can evidence that the applicant is appropriate and suitable
+- advertising vacancies with a clear commitment required to safeguarding - assigning all posts detailed job descriptions - obtaining full personal details via an application form (not CVs) with particular relevance to previous work with children, young people and adults at risk - when a candidate is selected for interview the relevant criminal declaration form will be sent for completion as set out by the Rehabilitation of Offenders Act 1974, as amended - always taking up two written references, one from the most recent employer or education establishment - undertaking all interviews face to face, based on the job description - ensuring at least one person on each interview panel will have undertaken Safer Recruitment training, in line with the relevant Charities Commission safe recruitment guidelines.

+having sound procedures and recording for interviewing to ensure we are satisfied, and can evidence that the applicant is appropriate and suitable